vifani/personal-site/content/posts/how-to-create-an-azure-devops-windows-self-hosted-build-agent-image/index.md

 # This entry point starts the developer command prompt and launches the PowerShell shell.
 ENTRYPOINT ["C:\\BuildTools\\Common7\\Tools\\VsDevCmd.bat", "&&","powershell.exe", ".\\start.ps1"]
 ```
-As you can see, we use as base image a **Windows Server Core image with .NET Framework 4.8** already installed.
-When we download the Visual Studio Build Tools and run the installation in quiet mode (an unattended mode that doesn't require user interaction).
+As you can see, we use as base image a **Windows Server Core** image with .NET Framework 4.8 already installed.
+Then we download the Visual Studio Build Tools and run the installation in quiet mode (an unattended mode that doesn't require user interaction).
 Is very important to analyze the Visual Studio Build Tools setup arguments.
 As you can see we use the **--add** parameter to define all the workloads we need to install.
 A workload is a set of features and applications installed, and you can find the list of workloads and the features included in each workload [here](https://docs.microsoft.com/en-us/visualstudio/install/workload-component-id-vs-build-tools).

 Obviously you can adapt this part with the workloads you need.
 In our case we had to add a lot of workloads because of the dependencies required by our solution to build correctly.